jadijadi/lpic1book/1047_find_system_files_and_place_files_in_the_correct_location.md

 sys	0m0.015s
 ````

 This is fast because its data comes from a database created with `updatedb` command which is usually run on a daily basis with a cron job.
-Its confituration file is `/etc/updatedb.conf` or `/etc/sysconfig/locate`:
+Its configuration file is `/etc/updatedb.conf` or `/etc/sysconfig/locate`:

 ````
 jadi@funlife:~$ cat /etc/updatedb.conf